ethereum-optimism/optimism/CONTRIBUTING.md

 ### Building the rest of the system

-If you want to run an Optimistic Ethereum node OR **if you want to run the integration tests**, you'll need to build the rest of the system.
+If you want to run an Optimism node OR **if you want to run the integration tests**, you'll need to build the rest of the system.

 ```bash
 cd ops